harsha123e/Python-Developer-Roadmap/README.md

 # Python-Developer-Roadmap
 Complete roadmap along with notes to become a Python Developer

+Credits - Roadmap framework from the [Propeers Python Developer Roadmap](https://www.propeers.in/roadmaps/6614a0932dc5903d99ab903c)

+Notes generated using ChatGPT

 # Table of Contents
 - [Python-Developer-Roadmap](#python-developer-roadmap)
 - [Python Basics](#python-basics)